davidmreed/davidmreed.github.io/_posts/2016-12-08-null-relationships-short-circuiting-salesforce.md

 ## Apex

 In most cases, Apex handles `null` relationships in the same way Process Builder formulas do.
-However, there's one variant case.
+However, there's one variant case: the code below does not crash.

 ![Good Apex Code]({{ site.baseurl }}/public/null-relationship-screens/goodapex.PNG)

 Accessing the relationship path directly from the queried object simply results in a `null`; no exception is thrown.

-However, if the intermediate object is assigned to another variable before dereferencing its field, you get a `NullPointerException`.
+However, this only works when you traverse the relationship via the queried sObject.
+If the intermediate object value (which is `null`) is assigned to another variable before dereferencing its field, you get a `NullPointerException`.

 Like Process Builder formulas, Apex supports short-circuit evaluation.
-The code below doesn't throw an exception until line 10, and outputs the representation of `a`, `null`, and `false`.
+The code below outputs the representation of `a`, `null`, and `false` before finally throwing an exception at line 10.

 ![Bad Apex Code]({{ site.baseurl }}/public/null-relationship-screens/badapex.PNG)